japila-books/spark-sql-internals/docs/logical-optimizations/ReorderJoin.md

 ==== [[createOrderedJoin-two-joins]] "Two Logical Plans" Case

-For two joins exactly (i.e. the `input` has two logical plans and their join types), `createOrderedJoin` partitions (aka _splits_) the input condition expressions to the ones that link:spark-sql-PredicateHelper.adoc#canEvaluateWithinJoin[can be evaluated within a join] and not.
+For two joins exactly (i.e. the `input` has two logical plans and their join types), `createOrderedJoin` partitions (aka _splits_) the input condition expressions to the ones that spark-sql-PredicateHelper.md#canEvaluateWithinJoin[can be evaluated within a join] and not.

 `createOrderedJoin` determines the join type of the result join.
-It chooses link:spark-sql-joins.adoc#inner[inner] if the left and right join types are both inner and link:spark-sql-joins.adoc#cross[cross] otherwise.
+It chooses spark-sql-joins.md#inner[inner] if the left and right join types are both inner and spark-sql-joins.md#cross[cross] otherwise.

-`createOrderedJoin` creates a link:spark-sql-LogicalPlan-Join.adoc#creating-instance[Join] logical operator with the input join conditions combined together using `And` expression and the join type (inner or cross).
+`createOrderedJoin` creates a spark-sql-LogicalPlan-Join.md#creating-instance[Join] logical operator with the input join conditions combined together using `And` expression and the join type (inner or cross).

-If there are condition expressions that link:spark-sql-PredicateHelper.adoc#canEvaluateWithinJoin[could not be evaluated within a join], `createOrderedJoin` creates a link:spark-sql-LogicalPlan-Filter.adoc#creating-instance[Filter] logical operator with the join conditions combined together using `And` expression and the result join operator as the link:spark-sql-LogicalPlan-Filter.adoc#child[child] operator.
+If there are condition expressions that spark-sql-PredicateHelper.md#canEvaluateWithinJoin[could not be evaluated within a join], `createOrderedJoin` creates a spark-sql-LogicalPlan-Filter.md#creating-instance[Filter] logical operator with the join conditions combined together using `And` expression and the result join operator as the spark-sql-LogicalPlan-Filter.md#child[child] operator.

 [source, scala]
 ----